ibm-cloud-docs/openshift/ts-worker-debug.md

     OpenShift Container Platform cluster nodes running Red Hat Enterprise Linux CoreOS (RHCOS) are immutable and rely on Operators to apply cluster changes.
 Accessing cluster nodes by using SSH is not recommended.
 However, if the OpenShift Container Platform API is not available, or the kubelet is not properly functioning on the target node, oc operations might be impacted.
 In such situations, it is possible to access nodes using `ssh core@<node>.<cluster_name>.<base_domain>` instead.
     {: note}

+1. Collect the `sosreport` by using the method that matches the operating system of the worker node.

+    - **RHCOS nodes**: Use the `toolbox` command.

         1. Start a toolbox container, which includes the required binaries and plug-ins to run the `sosreport`.
+The `toolbox` command is supported only on RHCOS nodes.

             ```sh
             toolbox
             ```
             {: pre}

             If an existing toolbox pod is already running, the toolbox command outputs `'toolbox-' already exists.
 Trying to start….` Remove the running toolbox container with `podman rm toolbox-` and start a new toolbox container.
             {: note}

         1. Run the `sos report` command and follow the prompts to collect troubleshooting data.

             ```sh
             sos report -k crio.all=on -k crio.logs=on -k podman.all=on -k podman.logs=on
             ```
             {: pre}

             Example command to include information on OVN-Kubernetes networking configurations from a node in your report.
             ```sh
             sos report --all-logs
             ```
             {: pre}

-    The `sosreport` output provides the archive’s location and checksum.
+            The `sosreport` output provides the archive's location and checksum.
 The following sample output references support case ID 01234567.
-The file path is outside of the `chroot` environment because the toolbox container mounts the host’s root directory at `/host`.
+The file path is outside of the `chroot` environment because the toolbox container mounts the host's root directory at `/host`.
             ```sh
             Your sosreport has been generated and saved in:
             /host/var/tmp/sosreport-my-cluster-node-01234567-2020-05-28-eyjknxt.tar.xz
             The checksum is: 382ffc167510fd71b4f12a4f40b97a4e
             ```
             {: screen}

+    - **RHEL 8 and RHEL 9 nodes**: The `toolbox` command is not supported on RHEL nodes.
+Use the Red Hat sosreport collection script instead.

+        1. Download and run the Red Hat sosreport script by following the instructions in the [Red Hat knowledge base article](https://access.redhat.com/solutions/68996){: external}.

+        1. Follow the prompts in the script to collect the troubleshooting data.
+Note the location of the generated archive file from the script output.

 1. Output the `sosreport` to a file.

-    The debug container mounts the host’s root directory at `/host`.
-Reference the absolute path from the debug container’s root directory, including `/host`, when specifying target files for concatenation.
+    The debug container mounts the host's root directory at `/host`.
+Reference the absolute path from the debug container's root directory, including `/host`, when specifying target files for concatenation.
     {: tip}

     ```sh